Following policies are in effect as per the Participation Agreement signed by all participants.

 - After conducting due diligence, the Board or Committee shall determine by a majority vote of the disinterested trustees whether the transaction or arrangement is in the Organization’s best interest and for its own benefit and whether the transaction is fair and reasonable to the Organization and shall make its decision as to whether the enter into or allow the transaction or arrangement in conformity with such determination.
 As part of its due diligence efforts, the Board or Committee shall determine whether the Organization can obtain a more advantageous transaction or arrangement with reasonable efforts from a person or entity that would not give rise to a conflict of interest.

-- The following information shall be recorded in the minutes of the meeting of the Board or Committee:
+- The following information shall be recorded in the minutes of the meeting of the Board

 - the names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the Board's or Committee's decision as to whether a conflict of interest in fact existed; and